-- Magnification: With the options for powder loads and better-designed bullets, inline muzzleloaders have no problem dropping large game cleanly up to 200 and even 300yards.
-Because of this, a higher powered fixed scope or variable scope might be a better option for some shooters.
+With the options for powder loads and better-designed bullets, inline muzzleloaders have no problem dropping large game cleanly up to 200 and even 300 yards.
+Because of this, a higher-powered fixed scope or variable scope might be a better option for some shooters.
 When we say high magnification, weâre not talking about anything higher than 9X.

 Even with the improvement of modern muzzleloaders, youâre not going to be taking shots at a range that would warrant anything over a 9X powered scope.
 There is also the option of a fixed magnification scope.
-A fixed scope is much less versatile than a variable scope, but it is often more durable and rugged, which is a plus when using heavy loads.
+A fixed scope is much less versatile than a variable scope.
+But it is often more durable and rugged, which is a plus when using heavy loads.

-Our Four Best Muzzleloader Scopes
+The 4 Best Muzzleloader Scopes

+If you want a true muzzleloader scope, then the Nikon INLINE is one of a couple of options you have available.
 This muzzleloader scope is variable powered with a 3-9X magnification range.
-It is made from quality aluminum and purged and sealed for both water and fog proof qualities.
-The quality glass that has been multicoated for superior picture quality that is maintained from the 3 to 9X magnification setting.
+It is also made from quality aluminum, purged, and sealed for both water and fog-proof qualities.
+The quality glass boasts a multicoating for superior picture quality.
+It also has a 3 to 9X magnification setting.

-- Great eye relief
+- Has generous eye relief

-- Solid construction
+- Solid and rugged construction